ginalamp/TCGPlayer/README.md

 # TCGPlayer
-Beta store for TCG player whereby sellers can upload cards to sell, and buyers can sell cards.
+Beta store for TCG player whereby sellers can upload cards to sell, and buyers can buy cards.

 What we'll be using
 * Django